-- If the SDK has 10 feature updates before a runtime feature update, version numbers roll into the 1000 series with numbers like 2.2.1000 as the feature release following 2.2.900.
+- If the SDK has 10 feature updates before a runtime feature update, version numbers roll into the 1000 series.
+Version 5.0.1000 would follow version 5.0.900.
 This situation isn't expected to occur.

 - 99 patch releases without a feature release won't occur.
 If a release approaches this number, it forces a feature release.

 You can see more details in the initial proposal at the dotnet/designs repository.

 The .NET Runtime roughly adheres to Semantic Versioning (SemVer), adopting the use of

 MAJOR.MINOR.PATCH versioning, using the various parts of the version number to describe the degree and type of change.

 BUILDNUMBER parts are never part of supported releases and only exist on nightly builds, local builds from source targets, and unsupported preview releases.